elixir-lang/ex_doc/README.md

 Now you are ready to generate your project documentation with `mix docs`.

-## Changing the Markdown tool

-By default, ExDoc uses [Earmark](http://github.com/pragdave/earmark) to convert Markdown to HTML.
-If you prefer, you can also use pandoc or hoedown:

-  * Install [pandoc](http://johnmacfarlane.net/pandoc/) - which is available in multiple package managers and provides installers for different operating systems.
-Pandoc must be installed just once and it will be used for all projects;

-  * Add http://github.com/devinus/markdown as a dependency to your project as: `{:markdown, github: "devinus/markdown"}`

-Then add the entry

-    markdown_processor:  ExDoc.Markdown.Pandoc  (or ExDoc.MarkDown.Hoedown)

-to your `mix.exs`.

-To see all options available when generating docs, just run `mix help docs`.

 ## Using ExDoc via command line

 You can ExDoc via the command line as follows: